-- Single friend party: celebrate the day with your single best friends by inviting them over to yours.
+- Single friend party: Celebrate the day with your single best friends by inviting them over to yours.
 Get the wine out, grab some chocolate and pop on a couple of films!
 Just what you need to remember that being single isn’t a bad thing – actually, it’s a lot cheaper than going out for dinner with a loved one!

 - Games night: try something a little different and get your friends over to play some games.
 You can go old-school with board games or dust off the video games, just make sure there’s plenty of great snacks to hand.

 - Pamper day: enjoy some “you time” by booking yourself into a spa for a day.
-Take friends or family with you and enjoy indulge yourself with massages, facials and treatments.
-You can even extend this to make it a full weekend or overnight trip if you really want to make the most of it.
+Take friends or family with you and enjoy indulge yourself with massages, facials, and treatments.
+You can even extend this to make it a full weekend or an overnight trip if you really want to make the most of it.

 - Family day: there is no better way to celebrate SAD than with your family.
 It’s a great way to remember that it’s not only boyfriends and girlfriends who can love you.
 Who needs relationships eh?

 - Throw a SAD party: go all out and throw your very own SAD party to celebrate being single.
 Get everyone over – singles and couples, there’s no need to discriminate – and have a great time just being you.
-You can even organised a secret SAD gift exchange whereby everyone attending the party has to buy a gift that is then selected at random by another person at the party.
-Surrounding yourself by good company is a great way to enjoy the day and you never know, it might even lead you to finding your Mr or Mrs Right!
+You can even organise a secret SAD gift exchange whereby everyone attending the party has to buy a gift that is then selected at random by another person at the party.
+Surrounding yourself by good company is a great way to enjoy the day and you never know, it might even lead you to find your Mr or Mrs Right!

 - Go to Brazil: if you’re really want to push the boat out then why not push it as far as Brazil?
 The country holds a great carnival on Valentines Day but as they don’t actually celebrate the day of romance until June it’s still a safe option for singletons looking to escape the hearts and flowers of England.

-SAD is dedicated to celebrating you – what you love to do and who you are – so take advantage of it by being happy and enjoying single life.
+SAD is dedicated to celebrating you – what you love to do and who you are – so take advantage of it by being happy and enjoying the single life.

 Whether you share the occasion with friends and family is up to you but it’s about time that we took the ‘sad’ out of SAD.

-Of course, if you don’t feel like socialising there’s no need to panic.
+Of course, if you don’t feel like socializing there’s no need to panic.
 Remember that you’re not on your own and there are plenty of other people in the world who will want to spend the day by themselves rather than surrounded by people.
 SAD is about celebrating yourself anyway and sometimes the best way to do that is to enjoy some much-deserved you time on your own.